-I have it on good authority from someone who’s reading the book now that it’s a wonderful book to have.
+I have it on good authority from someone who read the book that it’s a wonderful book to have.
 The book is divided so you don’t have to read it straight through.
 Five minutes with it is enough to open your mind to the lies we’re being told.

 But what about solutions?

-With low levels of radiation reported in milk, it’s time to buy and use powdered milk.
-You can buy dry milk and other dairy products for emergency food storage from companies on this site who sell long term food storage, including Emergency Essentials and Nitro-Pak, to name a few.
+With low levels of radiation having been reported in milk, isn’t it time to buy and use powdered milk?
+You can buy dry milk and other dairy products for emergency food storage from companies on this site who sell long term food storage.
 Click here to connect with these companies.